dhruvaaa/CT-Task01-Xray-Source/README.md

 ### 5. Code File
-Our main python code can be found in this folder under - eg. `[your_filename.ipynb]`.
+Our main python code can be found in this folder